repoze/repoze.what/docs/source/Manual/Predicates.rst

 to achieve a given task.

 To do so, you should extend the :class:`repoze.what.predicates.Predicate` class.
-For example, if your predicate is "Check that the current month is the specified one", your predicate checker may look like this::
+For example, if your predicate is "The current month is the specified one", your predicate checker may look like this::

     from datetime import date